Surgical Procedures & Treatments

 There are two drainage holes in the eyelids.
 One in the upper lid and one in the lower lid corner near the nose.
 These holes known as punctum drain into the nose and the back of the throat.

 Punctal occlusion is the procedure in which the lower punctum (drainage hole) is plugged with a small silicone plug.
 The procedure is relatively straightforward.
-Dr. Switch uses an eye drop to numb the lower lid.
+Dr. Switch and Dr. Rasansky use an eye drop to numb the lower lid.
 A small plastic inserter is used to place a silicone plug directly at the opening of the punctum.
 The inserter is removed and the plug remains.
 The entire procedure takes only a few minutes and takes place while the patient is sitting in the exam chair in the office.

 Patients often feel results immediately.
 In rare cases, the plug may cause irritation, in which case Dr. Switch will simply remove the plug in the office.